Back to all Project Ideas / Assess School Lighting

 - Ask school administration about policies for hosting classes in other areas of the school or outside.
 If there are hesitations or restrictions against this, make your case and get others to speak up about the benefits outdoor learning.

 - Connect student learning with sustainability action.
-Learning Lab offers high-quality classroom content--over 450 lessons--for teachers from kindergarten to high school.
-You can find modules to educate students about energy production and energy efficiency by searching by theme, learning standard, teaching method, or keyword.
+Learning Lab offers high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
+In the lesson "Investigating Lightbulbs," students conduct a scientific experiment to determine how much thermal energy various types of lightbulbs emit and consider the pros and cons of each light source.
+You can find more modules to educate students about lighting and energy use by searching Learning Lab's catalog by theme, primary subject, grade or keyword.

 - Check the Green Strides portal from the Department of Education’s Green Ribbon Schools program for updated resources from federal agencies and partners.